French Immersion Residential Program in France

 If you are interested, there are also fantastic grottos to visit – although as I already said, we are mostly above ground enjoying all the activities nature has to offer: hiking, rock climbing, horseback or bike riding but also many water sports such as canoeing or kayaking.

-You’re also welcome to just hang and relax, stay home by the fireplace or in the pool, and read a good book… whatever you may like, we’ll show you a good time!
+You’re also welcome to just hang and relax, stay home by the fireplace or in the pool, and read a good book… whatever you may like!

 Practical Info About Your French Immersion Residential Course

-Renting a car will be ideal so you can fully take advantage of the region: you can easily do so in Marmande, and I’ll give you links.
-If you are not planning on renting a car, I will gladly pick you up at the Marmande’s train station.
-I could possibly arrange for a pick-up at the Bordeaux, Bergerac or Toulouse airports for an additional fee.
+Renting a car will be ideal so you can fully take advantage of the region: you can easily do so in Montauban, and I’ll give you links.
+If you are not planning on renting a car, I will gladly pick you up at the Montauban train station.
+I could possibly arrange for a pick-up at the Toulouse airport for an additional fee.

 There is wifi throughout the house.

 My house is strictly non-smoking inside.
-Smoking is tolerated outside on the terrace – I myself may enjoy one or two cigarettes a day – my guilty pleasure.
+Smoking is tolerated outside in the garden – I myself may enjoy one or two cigarettes a day – my guilty pleasure.

-I can welcome your pet as long as it will get along nicely with our two dogs and three cats… and won’t run away.
+I can welcome your pet as long as it is well-trained, quiet and won’t run away.

 The pool is open, there is no fence around it.
 Please understand that if you do come with children, it will be your responsibility to watch them carefully.